What is a hemodynamic test?

 Your doctor will use the information collected during the test to find the cause of your syncope or circulation disorder.
 The test results will also help determine your best plan of care.

 What is syncope?

-Syncope (pronounced "sin ko pea") is the brief loss of consciousness and posture caused by a temporary decrease in blood flow to the brain.
-Syncope may be associated with a sudden fall in blood pressure, a decrease in heart rate or changes in blood volume or distribution.
-The person usually regains consciousness and becomes alert right away, but may experience a brief period of confusion.
+Syncope (pronounced “sin ko pea”) is commonly called fainting or passing out.
+It happens when there is a temporary decrease in the blood flow to your brain.
+Syncope can happen if you have a sudden drop in blood pressure, heart rate or changes in blood volume or distribution.
+An episode usually ends quickly, but you may feel confused afterwards.

-Syncope is often the result of an underlying medical condition that could be related to your heart, nervous system or blood flow to the brain.
+Many people who have syncope have a medical condition related to the heart, nervous system or blood flow to the brain.